-Note: This is Part 2 of a series.
+Note: This is the second in a 3 part series.
 Here is the link to see Part 1, “Destination Williamsburg, Jay Michaels Retirement Tour Bus“.
+Part 3: 5 Years Later on the Bus

 Last year about this time, I reported on my travels to Williamsburg, Virginia and Chapel Hill, NC in search of a retirement destination.
 My wife Jane and I have continued our search over the course of the last ten months, visiting a number of active adult communities, and wanted to share some observations from our travels.
 We welcome input from people on our search.